prabhakk-mw/jupyter-matlab-proxy/src/jupyter_matlab_proxy/README.md

 [Click here for a full list of Specifications and Limitations for MATLAB Online](https://www.mathworks.com/products/matlab-online/limitations.html).

 If you need to use functionality that is not yet supported, or for versions of MATLAB earlier than R2020b, you can use the alternative [MATLAB Integration for Jupyter using VNC](https://github.com/mathworks/jupyter-matlab-vnc-proxy).

-## Integration with JupyterHub

-To use this integration with JupyterHubÂ®, you must install the `jupyter-matlab-proxy` Python package in the Jupyter environment launched by your JupyterHub platform.

-For example, if your JupyterHub platform launches Docker containers, then install this package in the Docker image used to launch them.

-A reference architecture that installs `jupyter-matlab-proxy` in a Docker image is available at: [Use MATLAB Integration for Jupyter in a Docker Container](https://github.com/mathworks-ref-arch/matlab-integration-for-jupyter/tree/main/matlab).

 ## Troubleshooting